-(h) Emissions Data 93115.13 Emissions Data

-- (4a) Upon approval by the District APCO, or the Executive Officer the following sources of data may be used in whole or part to meet the emission data requirements of subsections (e)(2)(A) through (e)(2)(F)93115.6 through 93115.9: - (A1) off-road engine certification test data for the stationary diesel-fueled Cl engine, - (B2) engine manufacturer test data, - $(\underline{G3})$ emissions test data from a similar engine, or - (D4) emissions test data used in meeting the requirements of the Verification Procedure for the emission control strategy implemented. - (2b) Emissions testing of a stationary diesel-fueled Cl engine, for purposes of showing compliance with the requirements of subsections (e)(2)(A) through (e)(2)(F)93115.6 through 93115.9, shall be done in accordance with the methods specified in subsection (i)93115.14. - (3c) For purposes of emissions testing, the particulate matter (PM) emissions from a dual-fueled stationary CI engine, which uses as its fuel a mixture of diesel fuel and other fuel(s), shall be deemed to be 100% diesel PM. - (4d) Emissions testing for the purposes of determining the percent change from baseline shall include baseline and emission control strategy testing subject to the following conditions: - (A1) Baseline testing may be conducted with the emission control strategy in place, provided the test sample is taken upstream of the emission control
+- (h) Emissions Data 93115.13 Emissions Data Compliance Demonstration - (4a) Upon approval by the District APCO, or the Executive Officer the following sources of data may be used in whole or part to meet demonstrate compliance with the emissions standards or data requirements of subsections (e)(2)(A) through (e)(2)(F)93115.6 through 93115.9: - (A1) off-road engine certification test data for the stationary diesel-fueled Cl engine, - (B2) engine manufacturer test data, - (C3) emissions test data from a similar engine, or - (D4) emissions test data used in meeting the requirements of the Verification Procedure for the emission control strategy implemented, or - (5) An alternative compliance demonstration as described in section 93115.13(f). - (2b) Emissions testing of a stationary diesel-fueled Cl engine, for purposes of showing compliance with the requirements of subsections (e)(2)(A) through (e)(2)(F)93115.6 through 93115.9, shall be done in accordance with the methods specified in subsection (i)93115.14. - (3c) For purposes of emissions testing, the particulate matter (PM) emissions from a dual-fueled stationary CI engine, which uses as its fuel a mixture of diesel fuel and other fuel(s), shall be deemed to be 100% diesel PM.